parrt/msds501/notes/operations.md

 <img src=images/filter-shipping.png width=170>

-The filter operation is very similar to the map operation.
+The filter operation is similar to the map operation in that a computation is applied to each element of the input stream.
 Map applies a function to each element of a sequence and creates a new sequence of the same size.
 Filter tests each element for a specific condition and, if true, adds that element to the new sequence.

 <img src=images/filter-apply.png width=590>